 Virtual Farmyard Tours

-Due to COVID lock down restrictions,for farmers currently in the planning stages of building a new milking parlour one of the challenges is not being able to go and visit other farms.
-In the absence of farm visits Teagasc has started building a library of virtual farm tours on its website.
-See below
+The restrictions caused by the COVID lock down has affected us all in different ways.
+For anyone who is currently in the planning stages of building a new milking parlour one of the challenges is not being able to go and visit other farms.

 It is always a big help to go and see other milking parlours before embarking on a new project.
 Looking around other parlours and talking to other farmers about what works well is always a worthwhile exercise and an important part of the design process.